 Absolutely!
 Healthy food shouldn't taste like cardboard—if it does, you're probably doing it wrong and we should talk.
 My approach isn't about deprivation; instead, I'm all about adding delicious, wholesome foods to your diet that will nourish and sustain you.

 I’m unable to accept insurance.
 Functional nutrition is not yet a part of our mainstream healthcare system and for that reason, I know it can seem like a large out-of-pocket expense, but I've seen firsthand time and time again that it's an investment that truly pays off.
 Consider how valuable feeling your best is, and how costly poor health can be over a lifetime.

-Q: Do you offer payment plans for your packages?
+Q: Do you offer lab testing?

 Q: Do you provide meal plans?

 No. I consider them a separate service from nutrition counseling.
 Creating custom meal plans by hand is really time-consuming, which means it's a service that can get pricey fast.
 That said, if you're interested in meal plans, just let me know!
 I have lots of great resources for you, including my favorite online meal planning service, Real Plans, which is easy-to-use, reasonably priced, and totally customizable.
-As a special bonus, my All-In package includes a 6-month subscription to Real Plans.

 Q: Will I need to count calories?

 Almost certainly not!
 That’s because counting calories tends to emphasize the quantity of food you’re eating, and I believe it’s far more useful to focus on the quality and nutrient density of your food instead.
-There may be some instances where we find it helpful to track your food intake, but as a general rule, I don’t encourage calorie counting.
+There may be some instances where we find it helpful to track your food intake, but as a general rule, I discourage calorie counting.